LIFTON,

 [ Point #69 ] Her favorite phrase is “ I didn't pay any attention to it.”
 And after reading her testimony that is my advice to people about her.

-So, let’s look at the bus transfer.
 This is a closeup of the bus transfer.

 CE 381A shows the bus transfer, front and back, and an envelope it was placed in, front and back.
 Note that letter, "A."

 [ Point #70 ] Why is that “A” there?
 This is the only exhibit in the Warren Commission where we get a letter quantifier to an exhibit without the original number being used for an exhibit.
-There is no CE381, in the 26 volumes but there is a CE381A.
-Why?

 In the testimony the bus transfer is marked as CE381 at 2H286.
-But, for some reason Warren Commission counsllor Ball stated, “What we would like to do is mark a photostat of the, transfer as 381A and substitute the photostat and we can return the transfer to the custody of the FBI.”
+But, for some reason Warren Commission counselor Ball stated, “What we would like to do is mark a photostat of the, transfer as 381A and substitute the photostat and we can return the transfer to the custody of the FBI.”

 [ Point #71 ] They show us what they say is McWatters distinctive mark in test punch marks made onto a piece of paper, this is CE372.